bookofthefuture/OutlanderHeaterControl/README.md

 # OutlanderHeaterControl
-Arduino sketch for an Arduino with an MCP2515 to control a Mitsubishi Outlander PHEV Gen3 (2016+) water heater.
+Arduino sketch for an Arduino with an MCP2515 to control a Mitsubishi Outlander PHEV Gen3 (2016+) water heater based on Jamie Jones's original.
+Tweaking to add on/off switch integrated into pot and potentially remote control via Home Assistant node down the line.
-Uses a potentiometer conntected to A0, the first few degrees of rotation is OFF and then the rest controls the temperature between TEMPMIN and TEMPMAX

 See https://openinverter.org/wiki/Mitsubishi_Outlander_Water_Heater